donyu/minetime/README.md

 -------
 Testing relies on Python's unittest module.

-To run a test from commandline

-    python -m unittest discover -s  ./tests -p '<pattern>'

-    optional -v verbose flag
-    <pattern>: name of test, or *_test.py for all
+To run a test from commandline, GO INTO test/ (YOU MUST BE IN TEST TO RUN THE UNITTESTS---DUE TO RELATIVE FILE PATHS) and run each *_test.py with python.

-Or just run the all tests bootstrap
+Or to run all the tests

     python runtests.py

-Note: You cannot run individual tests files with python because they don't have the parent directory in the environment variables without discover
+NOTE: Imperative that you are in the tests/ directory to run any tests!!

 Tools
 -----